What is Washoku? Understanding Traditional Japanese Cuisine

 The staple of rice provides carbohydrates, a source of energy; rice is a fundamental component of washoku.

-Sansai consists of one main dish and two side dishes, providing nutrients not offered by the staple.
+Sansai consists of one main dish and two side dishes, with the main dish typically providing protein and the side dishes offering vegetables, supplying nutrients not offered by the staple.

 Soup is made with dashi, miso and other ingredients, including vegetables, tofu and seafood.